Spatial Transfer Learning for Estimating PM2.5 in Data-poor Regions: Discussion

-\paragraph{\textbf{Experiments with alternate datasets}} While the previous experiments with the US and Lima data are comprehensive, we do not test with datasets that lack spatial and semantic PM$_{2.5}$ dependencies~\cite{misc_beijing_pm2.5_381}.
-This was done primarily to utilize accurate and comprehensive data for modeling and estimation.
-In the future, we plan to extend our study to such datasets.
+Previous experiments with the US and Lima data are comprehensive but do not include datasets lacking spatial and semantic dependencies~\cite{misc_beijing_pm2.5_381}.
+This was done primarily to ensure accurate and comprehensive data for modeling and estimation.
+Future plans include expanding our study to incorporate such datasets.